sass/sass/README.md

 The protocol also defines some messages whose names don't end with `Request`, `Response`, or `Event`.
-These are used as structures shared between different message types, and must never be sent directly between the endpoints.
+These are used as structures shared between different RPCs.

-A message from the host to the compiler is called *inbound*.
-A message from the compiler to the host is called *outbound*.
 Implementations must guarantee that they use a unique `id` for every request, although the same `id` may be used for an inbound request and an outbound request.

 All message-typed fields are documented as either "optional" or "mandatory".
 If a field is mandatory, the endpoint that sends that message must guarantee that